Cobleskill–Richmondville Central School District: Ryder Elementary

 The George D. Ryder Elementary School was dedicated in 1959 and used to house grades K–3.
 In 2004, the Golding Elementary School was built right next to the school and the two schools split, Ryder Elementary holding K–2 and Golding Elementary handling 3–5.
 In 2008, the two schools merged and now the school holds K–5.
 In 2011, all K–2 students will be going to Ryder.
-The principal of this school is Kevin Kelly.
+The principal of this school is Jessie Westfall.

 Radez Elementary

 The Joseph B. Radez Elementary School was constructed in 1933 and used to be the school for grades K–12 until Richmondville Central Schools joined with Cobleskill Central Schools in 1993.
 Then it held grades K–5.
 In 2011 it became a 3–5 school.
-The principal of this school is Eric Whipple.
+The principal of this school is Carey Raymond.

 The Budget Cuts of 2011

 Towards the end of the 2010– 2011, a significant cut in state aid to all school districts hit C-RCS very hard.
 Many cuts had to be made, eliminating many sports teams, extracurricular activities, and teachers.
-In the middle school, the system of having two teams pre grade level was ended.
+In the middle school, the system of having two teams per grade level was ended.
 In the elementary schools, a significant shift caused all Kindergarten through second grade students to attend Ryder, and all third through fifth graders to attend Radez.
 This should make it easier for teachers to share resources, and therefore save money.
 The district has not commented on how long it plans to keep this system in place.
 Declining enrollment is also a serious problem facing the district, and the school board had talked about closing either Ryder or Radez in the event that state aid is not restored within a few years, as fewer students would require only one elementary school.

 Many groups have fundraised to try to restore some of the programs that had been cut.
 The orchestra program, which had seen some of the most extensive cuts in the district, was restored, and its only teacher at the time, Kevin Oates, was restored as a full-time teacher, instead of being laid off as was the original plan.
 (It is worth noting that Kevin Oates was later dismissed from his position after the 2012–2013 fiscal year.)
 The CRCS Booster Club, as well as an independent group known as Save Our Sports, worked collaboratively to restore all the sports that had been cut.
 The Booster Club announced that enough funds had been raised to restore all fall sports.
 More than twice the amount already raised is needed to restore all winter and spring sports.